-Cash and cash equivalents, deposits, amounts receivable, and trade and other accounts payable are held at amortized cost which approximates fair value due to the short-term nature of these instruments.
+Cash, deposits, amounts receivable, and trade and other payables are held at amortized cost which approximates fair value due to the short-term nature of these instruments.
 Common shares of publicly traded companies included in investments are classified as FVOCI.
 The South Mountain Option is classified as FVTPL.